Home - Seasonal - Summer - Summer Strawberry Salad with Feta

 Make the dressing

 • Combine all ingredients in a blender or small food processor until smooth and creamy.
-Dressing will keep refrigerated up to 5 days.
+The vinaigrette can be be prepared up to 5 days in advance.

 Make the salad